EpicIvo/typescript/README.md

 #### Strategy

 The movement of the player is stated in a different class than the player class.
 This is made accoring to the strategy pattern.

+#### Observer pattern

+The checkpoints are all observers listening to the player.
+If the player's time to live gets below 3 seconds the all of the checkpoint's y positions move up to twice their height.

+#### Abstract class

+The gameobject which is the basic blueprint for all game objects is an abstract class.

+#### Polymorphism

+Through composition and inheritance is my game using polymorphism.

+#### GameLoop

+The game runs on a gameloop which is located in the game object.

+#### Namespace

+The keyboardInput class is located in a namespace 'keyHandlers'.

+#### Enums

+The keyboard uses a enumeration for easier keyCode bindings.

 #### Encapsulation